cdholmes/GMTED2010-netcdf/README.md

 # EGM96, EGM2008 geoid data in NetCDF format

-Earth Gravitational Model geoid heights are available here in NetCDF4 format.
-Several resolutions are provided, including a grid that matches the GMTED2010.
+[Earth Gravitational Model (EGM)](https://earth-info.nga.mil/#wgs84-data) global geoid heights are available here in NetCDF4 format.
+Versions EGM96 and EGM2008 are both provided at several resolutions, including a grid that matches GMTED2010.
+The surface elvation above the WGS84 ellipsoid is computed by adding GMTED2010 and EGM96 heights.

 # Data Access